-The college gets a student and company tends to save a lot on recruitment.
-If you see that the company is not really enthusiastic about employee education then better to prepare a solid grounded pitch before you go to your boss.
+The college gets a student and the company tends to save a lot on recruitment.
+If you see that the company is not enthusiastic about employee education then better prepare a solidly grounded pitch before you go to your boss.

 3. Share benefits:

 The major question any company that will be asking you before they agree to fund you for education is, why they should encourage you or give you the money, among hundreds and thousands of employees in the company.

 Therefore, you need to put a solid point mentioning that what difference you have created or will create which is better than others.
 Advertise yourself with proof as to what makes you better than those hundred employees; if you can answer correctly this question, your 50% of the work is done.